ehazlett/interlock/readme.md

 `docker run -it -p 80:8080 -d ehazlett/interlock -shipyard-url <your-shipyard-url> -shipyard-service-key <your-shipyard-service-key>`

+To start Interlock using the Shipyard API in a local host only setup:

+`docker run -it -p 80:8080 -d -v /var/run/docker.sock:/docker.sock ehazlett/interlock -shipyard-url <your-shipyard-url> -shipyard-service-key <your-shipyard-service-key>`

 Interlock will query the Shipyard API for a list of engines and then automatically connect and start listening for events.

 # Optional Data